-Building a new PC is a task that presents many challenges, but getting an appropriate PSU (power supply unit) is often overlooked.
+Building a new PC is a process that presents many challenges, but choosing an appropriate PSU (power supply unit) is often overlooked.
 Power supply calculators tell you exactly what you need to know to make the right choice when buying a PSU.
-Keep reading to find out what are the best ones out there.
+Keep reading to find out which calculator you should use.

-The reason why PSUs are overlooked is that they aren’t expensive and there is a variety of them, so people approach this subject with an air of nonchalance.
-Many believe that getting a 500-600W unit will be enough and they don’t give it too much thought.
+The reason why PSUs are often overlooked is that they aren’t very expensive and there is a large variety of them, so people approach this subject with an air of nonchalance.
+Many believe that getting a 500-600W unit will be sufficient and they don’t give it much more thought.

-The issue here is much deeper than that and getting the proper PSU for your computer should be considered as important a choice as getting the right GPU or CPU.
-Just like with those, there are tiers that relate to both price points, but quality and capability are what you should look for.
+The issue here is more complex than that and choosing the right PSU for your computer should be considered as important as getting the right GPU and CPU.
+As with those, there are tiers that relate to different budgets, but quality and capability are what you should focus on.

-In the old days (well, maybe ten or fifteen years ago), it was up to the would-be PC builder to manually calculate how much power their new gaming rig would need.
-You would have to sum up the usage of the graphics card and the processor and RAM and fans… It was a tedious job.
+In the old days (well, perhaps ten or fifteen years ago), the responsibility fell to the would-be PC builder to manually calculate how much power their new gaming rig would require.
+You would need to calculate the usage of the graphics card, processor, RAM, and fans.
+It was a tedious task.

 Table of ContentsShow